 continues throughout the game.
 At each move the opposing player is more

-likely than not to be surprised at his opponent's move, and hence he must
+likely than not to be surprised at their opponent's move, and hence they must

-rethink his own plan of attack.
+rethink their own plan of attack.
 Self discipline is a major factor in

 success at this game.

-Natasha Regan, a World International Master who has represented the English women's team at both Chess and Go, says:
+Natasha Regan, a Woman International Master who has represented the English women's team at both Chess and Go, says:

 "When I learnt Go I was fascinated.
 It has a similar mix of strategy and tactics that you find in Chess and, with just a few simple rules, Go uncovers a whole new world of possibilities and creativity.
 Chess players may also find that they can use their Chess experience to improve in Go very quickly.
 I highly recommend learning this ancient but ever new game!"

 Ideas Chess Players understand that are relevant to Go